xtdb/xtdb-tutorial/8-await-transactions.nextjournal.md

 > And hello new world.
 > We've reached the planet Kepra-5 of the Gilese 667C star system.
 >
-> If you could make your way to the https://en.wikipedia.org/wiki/Space_elevator[space elevator] which is waiting to take you to the planet surface, where you will need to go through customs and get a new passport.
+> If you could make your way to the [space elevator](https://en.wikipedia.org/wiki/Space_elevator) which is waiting to take you to the planet surface, where you will need to go through customs and get a new passport.
 >
 > We would like to wish you all the best in your future travels."
 >
 > \- Ilex

 Finding your way to the space elevator dock, you notice that you feel a lot heavier than usual.
 You wonder if this is your body being weaker than usual from being in cryostasis for so long, or if this new planet has stronger gravity.

 ## Choose your path: